RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: 5 GHz N+AC mode was incorrectly setting router to N-only mode (Asus bug, fix backported from 2381, additional fix by me for AC66)
+   - FIXED: PControl page failing to display on French and Italian locales (Asus bug)
+   - FIXED: IPv6 can occasionally fail to work properly when using a PPPoE WAN interface (patch by pinwing)

 376.44 (3-Aug-2014)